bhisaac/5eFP/5eFP-SRD.md

 The GM might call for a STR check when you try to accomplish tasks like the following:

-Your STR check covers difficult situations you encounter while climbing, jumping, or swimming.
-Examples include the following activities:

 - You attempt to climb a sheer or slippery cliff
 - Avoid hazards while scaling a wall
 - Cling to a surface while something is trying to knock you off